 A bike’s brakes form an important part of a groupset, improving in quality as you move through the hierarchies.
-Brakes come as traditional callipers (mostly road) or the increasingly popular disc-brake format (mostly MTB).
+Brakes come as traditional calipers (mostly road) or the increasingly popular disc-brake format (mostly MTB).

-The bottom bracket is the axel through which the pedals are connected, and around which they rotate.
+The bottom bracket is the axle through which the pedals are connected, and around which they rotate.
 The bottom bracket is an unexpectedly complex part of the groupset and its intricacies are best explored in a separate article.

 Chains come in different lengths to suit different gearing options on bikes.
 For example, an 11-speed gear set-up has larger sprockets and requires more links.
 Sprocket widths are also important, with more compact cassettes requiring more slender chains.
 Higher quality chains are lighter, last longer, and less likely to snap.

 The cables connect your shifters and brake levers to the relevant mechanical components.

 Basically, these are all the parts on your bike that are not your frame, wheels, or finishing kit.

 These components have shared a long journey of constant development and refinement for both road and mountain bikes.
 Over the years, three leading manufacturers have emerged, each pushing the groupset to unprecedented levels of precision and performance.

 That fierce competition has led to the creation of stunning cycling technology, with today’s top-of-the-range groupsets realising an incredible engineering leap-forward for the bicycle.

 And the process of refinement continues to this day, with regular componentry updates creating lighter, faster, and more durable drivetrains than ever before.

 The level of constant research and development of bicycle groupsets obviously comes at a cost.